 This morning we have a guided orientation of Kyrenia, blessed with the most beautiful harbour in Cyprus and set against majestic mountains that bring cooler air and encourage greener landscapes.
 Kyrenia underwent a renaissance during British rule, as roads were built and the harbour was developed, turning it into a bustling port town.

 Our excellent local guide will take you on a walking orientation tour, visiting the charming old town, harbour and Belediye Meydani, the town hall square.
 Included is entrance to the splendid 8th-century castle, first built by the Byzantines, possibly on the site of an earlier Roman fort and later strengthened by the Lusignans and the Venetians.
-You’ll also be able to access the castle museums, housing a range of archaeological finds and an impressive 3,000-year-old shipwreck.
+You’ll also be able to access the castle museum, housing a range of archaeological finds and an impressive 3,000-year-old shipwreck.

 The afternoon is free for you to relax or further explore Kyrenia’s serpentine alleys, where delights await at every turn.
 Why not visit the main mosque, the Ağa Cafer Paşa Camii?
 Remarkably, the distinctive minaret of this 16th-century structure is visible from wherever you are in the harbour area.